likecoin/iscn-specs/schema/contentMetadata/README.md

 # Content Metadata

-The [Content Metadata](#) contains the necessary metadata of digital content, including the fingerprint, the source location and the title & description of the digital content.
+The [Content Metadata](#) contains the necessary metadata of digital content, including the fingerprint, the source location and the name & description of the digital content.

 ## Schema